 The subject site is located within the Primary Urban Service District where public facilities and services are available.
-Development of this site will be infill development.
+Development of this site will maximize the use of existing public facilities and services.
 Discourages the proliferation of urban sprawl.

 (VII) Fails to maximize use of future public facilities and services.

 No, the proposed change would maximize the use of future public facilities and services.
 Discourages the proliferation of urban sprawl.